An Optimized, Easy-to-use, Open-source GPU Solver for Large-scale Inverse Homogenization Problems: Conclusions

 \section{Conclusions}

 We have proposed an optimized, easy-to-use, open-source GPU solver for large-scale inverse homogenization problems.
-Through a software-level design space exploration, a favorable combination of data structures and algorithms, which makes full use of the parallel computation power of today’s GPUs, is developed to realize a time- and memory-efficient GPU solver.
-Topology optimization for achieving high-resolution 3D microstructures becomes computationally tractable with this solver, as demonstrated by our optimized cells with up to $512^3$ (134.2 million) elements.
+Through a software-level design space exploration, a favorable combination of data structures and algorithms, which makes full use of the parallel computation power of today’s GPUs, is developed to realize a time- and memory-efficient GPU solver. \tb{Specifically, we use the mixed-precision representation (FP32/FP16) and incorporate padding to handle periodic boundary conditions.
+Consequently, this new implementation is carried out on a standard computer with only one GPU operating at the software level.} Topology optimization for achieving high-resolution 3D microstructures becomes computationally tractable with this solver, as demonstrated by our optimized cells with up to $512^3$ (134.2 million) elements.
 Our framework is easy-to-use, and the used automatic differentiation technique enables users to design their own objective functions and material interpolation methods.
 Code for this paper is publicly available at \url{https://github.com/lavenklau/homo3d}.

 \paragraph{Future work and limitations} Even though our framework is designed to be user-friendly, it needs to modify the source code for specific goals; however, indiscreet modification may produce unexpected compilation or runtime errors.
-Heavy dependence on the template makes it harder to track the error.
+Heavy dependence on the \tb{templates} makes it harder to track the error.
 In future work, we would work on providing a better user interface, e.g., encapsulating the framework as a python module that the user could import.

-We support a few material interpolation methods now and will add them in future work.
-For example, we will add support for geometry represented by an implicit function, where the tensor variable becomes the parameters of a set of implicit functions.
+We support a few material interpolation methods now and will add more \tb{(e.g., RAMP scheme~\cite{stolpe2001alternative}) in future work.} Besides, we will add support for geometry represented by an implicit function, where the tensor variable becomes the parameters of a set of implicit functions.